Teen Beach Movie

-Teen Beach Movie is a Disney Channel Original Movie that premiered on July 19, 2013, on Disney Channel, starring Ross Lynch and Maia Mitchell.
-Directed by Jeffrey Hornaday, Teen Beach Movie was filmed in Puerto Rico.
-It was the only Disney Channel Original Movie to premiere in 2013.
+Teen Beach Movie is a 2013 American musical teen romantic comedy film released as a Disney Channel Original Movie.
+Directed by Jeffrey Hornaday and written by Vince Marcello, Mark Landry, Robert Horn, it was filmed in Puerto Rico.
+The movie premiered on July 19, 2013, on Disney Channel and stars Ross Lynch and Maia Mitchell.
+Teen Beach Movie was the only Disney Channel Original Movie to premiere in 2013.
 A sequel, Teen Beach 2, premiered on June 26, 2015.

 Plot

-Brady and McKenzie (Mack) are surfing near her grandfather's beach hut in Waikiki.
+Brady and McKenzie "Mack" surfs near her grandfather's beach hut in Waikiki.
 Mack then walks in on her grandfather and Brady watching their favorite film, a 1960s musical titled Wet Side Story, where surfers and motorcycle bikers battle for the privilege to hang out at Big Momma's beachside restaurant.
 When Mack's aunt comes by, she explains to Brady that before her mother died, Mack's aunt promised Mack's mom that Mack would attend a private school, and she is leaving the next day.
 Mack asserts that although going is not her choice, she feels it is what she has to do since it is what her mother would want.
 She tells Brady they will have to break up.

-Before Mack leaves, she decides to surf a 40-foot wave that is about to hit the beach on her family's special surfboard.
-Alarmed, Brady gets on a jet ski and goes after Mack, but they both get swept away, eventually landing on another beach.
-They soon realize that they have somehow been swept inside the Wet Side Story film.
-Seizing the moment, Brady joins the film's cast in singing, to Mack's dismay ("Surf Crazy").
+Before Mack leaves, she decides to surf a 40-foot wave that is about to hit the beach on her family's surfboard.
+Brady gets on a jet ski and goes after Mack, but they both get swept away, eventually landing on another beach.
+They soon realize that they have been swept inside the Wet Side Story film.
+Seizing the moment, Brady joins the film's cast in singing to Mack's dismay.
 Brady relents and informs Mack that there will be a storm and giant wave that should bring them back home at the end of the film.
-They go into Big Momma's and introduce themselves to the surfers just before the bikers appear and start the surf and turf war ("Cruisin' for a Bruisin'").
-Mack and Brady are then invited to come to a party at Big Momma's later that night.
+They go into Big Momma's and introduce themselves to the surfers just before the bikers appear and start the surf and turf war.
+Mack and Brady are invited to a party at Big Momma's later that night.

-That evening, Mack and Brady are arguing while the film's female lead, Lela (one of the biker girls), is singing on stage ("Falling for Ya").
+That evening, Mack and Brady argue while the film's female lead, Lela (one of the biker girls), sings on stage.
 Tanner, the male lead (one of the surfer boys), falls in love with Mack after she bumps into him, and Brady catches Lela when she falls off the stage.
 This interferes with the film's plot, in which Lela falls into Tanner's arms, not Brady's.
 They decide to make Tanner and Lela fall in love to fix things.
-Brady also tells Mack about the villains of the film, Les Camembert and Dr. Fusion, who are going to use a machine to affect the weather to make the surfers and bikers leave so they can control Big Momma's and turn it into a beach resort.
+Brady also tells Mack about the film's villains, Les Camembert and Dr. Fusion, who plan to use a weather modification machine to make the surfers and bikers leave so they can redevelop Big Momma's into a beach resort.